idvorkin/techdiary/notes/machine-learning.md

 * Over fitting the data
 * Under fitting the data (choosing the wrong model)

+### ML Image Recognition Optical Illusions

+Because ML features are not transpart, they can sometimes detect features which are wrong.
+By manuplating these incorrect features, you can apply an optical illusion.
+For example, a penguin  ML detector has been followed by showing it a picture of static. o i
+You can find great examples  here[Synthesizing the preferred inputs for neurons in neural networks via deep generator networks](https://arxiv.org/pdf/1412.1897v1.pdf)

 ### Epic Failures
 #### Google Photos recognizing black people as gorillas
 From: https://www.theverge.com/2015/7/1/8880363/google-apologizes-photos-app-tags-two-black-people-gorillas